Join Us On Facebook

 Intro

-Compare all that to the Radeon HD 6570 (OEM) 2GB, which uses a 40 nm design.
-ATi has clocked the core frequency at 650 MHz.
-The GDDR5 RAM runs at a frequency of 1000 MHz on this model.
+Compare that to the Radeon HD 6570 (OEM) 2GB, which uses a 40 nm design.
+AMD has set the core speed at 650 MHz.
+The GDDR5 RAM is set to run at a speed of 1000 MHz on this specific card.
 It features 480 SPUs as well as 24 TAUs and 8 ROPs.

 Power Usage and Theoretical Benchmarks